 UCAV Roles and Missions

 The UCAV concept covers a wide range of systems with many different characteristics.
-Michael Franklin was until recently a researcher in the Military Sciences Department of the Royal United Services Institute UCAVs, classifies them into three types.
+Michael Franklin earlier a researcher in the Military Sciences Department of the Royal United Services Institute UCAVs, classifies them into three types.

 Armed Intelligence, Surveillance and Reconnaissance (ISR)